Nevada rallies late to stun Purdue 34-31 | WTOP

-RENO, Nev.
-(AP) — After trailing 24-7 at halftime, Carson Strong, the first freshman quarterback to start a season opener for Nevada since 1998, led the Wolf Pack to a 34-31 victory Friday against Purdue for the second win against a Big Ten team in program history.
+A year later on Friday, Strong got his first start at Nevada, and he would not have won without Talton kicking a 56-yard field as time expired, booting the Wolf Pack to a 34-31 victory over Purdue and capping a 17-point comeback for second win in program history against a Big Ten school.

-Nevada capped the comeback on a 56-yard field goal from freshman kicker Brandon Talton as time expired.
+Talton, a walk-on playing his first collegiate game Friday, said his previous long in a game was 47 yards.

-“(Coach) told me at 11 a.m. this morning (I was the starting kicker),” said Talton, who Nevada head coach Jay Norvell awarded with a formal scholarship at the end of the game in the locker room.
-“We (me and Spencer Pettiet) were battling all week. . coach told me after morning stretches.”
+“(Nevada coach Jay Norvell) told me at 11 a.m. today (that I was getting the start),” said Talton, who was awarded with a scholarship after the game.
+“We (me and Spencer Pettiet) were battling all week (for the starting spot). … coach told me after morning stretches.”

+Strong got the nod as starter about two weeks ago and became the first freshman quarterback to start a season opener for Nevada since 1998.

+Strong hadn’t started a football game since 2017.
+He sat out his senior year at Wood High in Vacaville and again last year as a redshirt.
+He completed 30 of 51 passes for 295 yards and 3 touchdowns.

 With the game tied and 32 seconds remaining, Purdue quarterback Elijah Sindelar threw an interception to defensive back Daniel Brown.
 Nevada tied the game with 52 seconds left on Strong’s 20-yard pass to Elijah Cooks.

-“It was a pretty amazing game,” Nevada head coach Norvell said.
-“One of the best I have ever been a part of. .
-Could not have been prouder of how we fought and held on there until the end of the game.”
+“It was a pretty amazing game,” Norvell said.
+“One of the best I have ever been a part of. … could not have been prouder of how we fought and held on there until the end of the game.”

-Strong hadn’t started a football game since 2017.
-He sat out his senior year at Wood High in Vacaville, California and again last year as a redshirt.
-He completed 30 of 51 passes for 295 yards and 3 touchdowns.

-“The first quarter was moving a little bit fast,” Strong said.
-“I wasn’t seeing my reads as well as I needed to, but as the game went on. . it was basically moving in slow motion.”

-Purdue looked in control most of the game, and led 31-17 at the beginning of the third quarter.

-Sindelar recorded a career high 423 passing yards four touchdowns, but Purdue lost the turnover battle, 5-0, and two of those turnovers were Sindelar interceptions.
+Sindelar recorded a career high 423 passing yards four touchdowns, but the Boilermakers lost the turnover battle, 5-0, and two of those turnovers were Sindelar interceptions.

 “It’s more than disappointing,” Purdue coach Jeff Brohm said.
-“I did’t like it.
+“I didn’t like it.
 I got to do some things to get everything fixed.”

 Rondale Moore displayed his big play capability in his first half, but was contained for most of the second half.
 He finished with 11 catches for 124 yards and one touchdown.